Christchurch terror attack: Secret police watch list detailed

 People "disaffected" with firearm licences, and others with racist and radical views were also included.

-The list is reportedly part of the intelligence phase of Operation Whakahumanu, a nationwide response to the attacks co-ordinated through the Police National Headquarters in Wellington.
+The list is understood to be part of the intelligence phase of Operation Whakahumanu, a nationwide response to the attacks co-ordinated through the Police National Headquarters in Wellington.

-Police deputy commissioner Mike Clement told Stuff the operation was designed to reassure New Zealanders.
+Police deputy commissioner Mike Clement said Whakahumanu, meaning to restore, was focused on places and people consistent with the New Zealand Police Prevention First Operating Model.

 He said it included raising awareness through increased visibility on the streets, and visits to thousands of schools, religious places, businesses and community centres.